 Canoe on Vermilion Lakes

 There are always some curious ducks and geese on the water, and if you’re lucky, you might even spot a beaver.
-It’s a pretty shallow spot to canoe, making it great for beginners who want to canoe in Banff in the summer.
+It’s a pretty shallow spot to canoe, making it great for beginners who want to canoe in Banff.
 Check out Banff Canoe Club for rentals!

 Big Canoe Tour

 Banff Canoe Club runs “Big River Tours” on the Bow River during the summer.
-Immerse yourself in the tranquility of the Bow River and soak in the breathtaking surroundings on a Big Canoe Tour.
+On a Big Canoe Tour, you can immerse yourself in the tranquility of the Bow River and soak in the breathtaking surroundings.

 As you paddle upstream, their expert guides will regale you with fascinating tales of the past, enlightening insights into the history of canoeing, and captivating local trivia.
 Whether you’re a seasoned paddler or a first-timer, every tour comes equipped with life jackets, paddles, and comprehensive instructions on how to paddle as a team.